nadiamason/Sudoku-Solver/README.txt

 It also looks for each row where there is only one place a number could go FOR ROWS ONLY.
 The next stage to be added to this so it can solve more complex sudkous is to code this for columns and boxes also.

+I am also looking to possibly:
+    - add a tester to make sure input is in right format
+    - make sure sudoku given is solveable - not given an impossible set up
+    - make an image reader so can take photos of sudokus and solve them
+    - make into website format with 'nice' interface

 E.g.
 grid = [[3, 0, 6, 5, 0, 8, 4, 0, 0],
         [5, 2, 0, 0, 0, 0, 0, 0, 0],